Welcome to “Fixing U.S. Healthcare – A Doctor’s Blog.”

 These silently rising costs are simply unsustainable.
 They negatively affect the U.S. economy, politics and society.
 In addition, many Americans are beginning to question whether they are getting their money’s worth from so much healthcare spending.

 This blog re-focuses on cost issues.
-It advances a policy approach pioneered in Oregon 20 years ago that successfully restrained costs while maintaining near-universal access to costworthy, quality care.
-It explores how this approach could be applied at a national level to solve today’s healthcare challenges.
+It builds on a policy approach pioneered in Oregon 20 years ago that successfully restrained costs while maintaining near-universal access to costworthy, quality care.
+It explores why an even more aggressive approach is now needed at a national level to solve today’s healthcare challenges.